Syed-Faheemuddin/Docker-projects/README.md

 # Docker-projects
-The Infrastructure projects on docker under the training of VIMAL DAGA from IIEC
+The Infrastructure projects on docker
 ## Getting Started

 Get ready with the following stuff before diving into **docker-compose.yml** file.